 In addition to addressing the secrecy and invisibility of the gay community and its members, early gay activists needed to address the institutional factors that created the initial need to be closeted.
-Discrimination and stigma against gay people was present in three basic domains: (1) the legal system (homosexual identity and behavior defined as unlawful), (2) the mental health and health svstem (homosexual identity and behavior defined as pathological), and (3) the organized church (homosexual identity and behavior defined as immoral and against God).
-The recurrent theme in each of these domains promoted the idea of the homosexual as a dangerous threatening element and contributing to the breakdown of the moral fabric of a decent society.
+Discrimination and stigma against gay people was present in three basic domains: (1) the legal system (homosexual identity and behavior defined as unlawful), (2) the health and mental health system (homosexual identity and behavior defined as pathological), and (3) the organized church (homosexual identity and behavior defined as immoral and against God).
+The recurrent theme in each of these domains promoted the idea of the homosexual as a dangerous and threatening element contributing to the breakdown of the moral fabric of a decent society.